FamilySearch/gedcomx/specifications/fact-types-specification.md

 `http://gedcomx.org/Birth`| A fact of a person's birth.
 `http://gedcomx.org/BirthNotice`| A fact of a person's birth notice, such as posted in a newspaper or other publishing medium.
 `http://gedcomx.org/Blessing`| A fact of an official blessing received by a person, such as at the hands of a clergy member or at another religious rite.
+`http://gedcomx.org/Branch`| A fact of a person's branch within an extended clan.
 `http://gedcomx.org/Burial`| A fact of the burial of a person's body after death.
 `http://gedcomx.org/Caste`| A fact of a person's caste.
 `http://gedcomx.org/Census`| A fact of a person's participation in a census.